 In a given year, a small portion of the population is responsible for a very large percentage of total health spending.
-We tend to focus on averages when discussing health spending, but individuals’ health status – and thus their need to access and utilize health services – varies over the course of their lifetimes.
+We tend to focus on averages when discussing health spending, but individuals’ health status – and thus their need to access and utilize healthcare – varies over the course of their lifetimes.
 In fact, very few people have spending around the average.

 A small share of the population incurs most of health spending, including among older adults and people reporting fair or poor health status

 Health spending is concentrated even within populations with relatively high average health costs.
-Among people reporting fair or poor health, the top 10% of people with the highest health spending accounted for 50% of total health spending.
+Among people reporting fair or poor health, the top 10% of people with the highest health spending accounted for 55% of total health spending.

 Out-of-pocket spending includes direct payments to providers and cost-sharing but does not include out-of-pocket premium payments or contributions towards health coverage.
 Out-of-pocket health spending is similarly concentrated among high-health-need individuals.
 This small portion of the population accounts for a substantial share of total out-of-pocket health spending in a year.

-Just 1 percent of the population accounted for 24% of all out-of-pocket spending for health services in 2019.
-People in the top 5% accounted for 49% of out-of-pocket spending.
-At the other end of the spectrum, the population with spending below or equal to the 50th percentile accounted for 2% of all out-of-pocket spending.
+Just one percent of the population accounted for 27% of all out-of-pocket spending for healthcare in 2021.
+People in the top 5% of out-of-pocket health spending accounted for half (52%) of all out-of-pocket spending in the country.
+At the other end of the spectrum, the half of the population with the lowest out-of-pocket health spending accounted for just 1% of all out-of-pocket spending.

 Among children, there is not a significant difference in health spending between sexes.
 Average health spending increases throughout adulthood for both men and women, but at somewhat different rates.
 Women have higher health spending than men in their 20s, 30s, and early 40s, largely due to pregnancy and delivery-related care.
 Spending differences between men and women are not statistically significant in older age groups.

 White people in the U.S. have higher health spending than those in other racial and ethnic groups